Reform bureaucrats: Ideology and influences

 Historian Janis Mimura refers to the ideology of the reform bureaucrats as techno-fascism, a technocratic authoritarian ideology based on "fusing private and public" and "separating capital and management", as well as a sense of Japanese superiority.
 During the war, the reform bureaucrats based their ideas of economic and political strength off of that of Nazi Germany, while after the war, they based them off of "peace and democracy".
 They wanted to create a managerial state (管理国家, orkanri kokka), where the state would control directly politics and the economy.
 Their economic goal was to form a managed economy (tōsei keizai) which would "eliminate the inequalities of laissez-faire capitalism and establish a total war system."
 The ideal system of the reform bureaucrats was that of "a fully mobilized and productive system run by creative, responsible citizens who ultimately would not require any kind of coercion from above."

 The reform bureaucrats were pragmatic, and based their writings on multiple sources such as Marxist theory, Soviet planning, the New Deal in America, Nazi economic theory, and Japanese right-wing ideology.
-There were also different groups within the reform bureaucrats - Western economic theory-influenced reform bureaucrats such as Hideoto Mori and Kiwao Okumura were responsible for the basic framework for empire planning, while people such as Nobusuke Kishi and Etsusaburo Shiina were more focused on the implementation of this framework.
-The reform bureaucrats took from the writings of European economists Friedrich von Gottl-Ottilienfeld, Othmar Spann, Friedrich List, Hans Heinrich Lammers and Hans Pfundtner.
+There were also different groups within the reform bureaucrats - Western economic theory-influenced reform bureaucrats such as Hideoto Mori [ja] and Kiwao Okumura [ja] were responsible for the basic framework for empire planning, while people such as Nobusuke Kishi and Etsusaburo Shiina were more focused on the implementation of this framework.
+The reform bureaucrats took from the writings of European economists Friedrich von Gottl-Ottilienfeld [de], Othmar Spann, Friedrich List, Hans Heinrich Lammers and Hans Pfundtner.

 Students of German law at university within the reform bureaucrats were more statist, while those that studied English law were more progressive in their theory, and were influenced by Marxist theory.
 The Marxist-influenced reform bureaucrats rejected class conflict while accepting state planning and Marxist foundations.
 They believed that history was driven by technology and the Volk, and that the future would move towards a third way, associated with fascism.
 The bureaucrats saw the nation as the "primary unit of political loyalty", not class or individuals.